-Although I have always loved animals, my real love affair with dogs began in 1998, when my husband and I adopted an exceptional beagle named Clancy from a local animal shelter.
+Although I have always loved animals, my real love affair with dogs began in 1998, when I adopted an exceptional beagle named Clancy from a local animal shelter.
 In 1999, on the 1-year anniversary of Clancy’s adoption, I joined a dedicated group of animal-lovers in volunteering to help shelter dogs.
 I held a variety of management roles during the next 15 years, and my work included arranging the intake of homeless dogs, facilitating adoptions, coordinating volunteer training, assisting with veterinary care, researching dog food and nutrition, mentoring dogs with special needs, promoting the use of positive reinforcement training, and leading several initiatives to improve the dogs’ quality of life at the shelter and beyond.

 I went on to become certified as a Canine Aquatic Practitioner (Levels One and Two) at La Paw Spa in Sequim, Washington, where I studied with Cindy Horsfall, founder of the International Association of Canine Water Therapy.
 I have studied positive reinforcement training with Carla Whitaker of Positive Paws, canine massage with Patricia Whalen-Shaw at Integrated Touch Therapy and Cindy Erickson at La Paw Spa, and reiki with Julie Keefe of the Shelter Animal Reiki Association.
 I have also served as an Instructor for the Red Cross course on Pet First Aid.
 I continually participate in Continuing Education courses with nationally-recognized trainers, behavior specialists, and veterinarians (see listings on my CE page).